 "Make sure you take one of them rifles in the shed.
 If you see anything that seems . . . out of place, or you meet anyone you don't recognize from the village—especially if they're in uniform—you head straight for the village.
 Don't wait."
 Felip straightened the boy's collar.
 "You understand me, son?"

 Hugo stiffened with a jolt of confidence from the trust his father had given him.
 "Yes, sir."
 Turning to join his siblings, he said, "Mama would have hated this whole thing."

-The midday sun bore down on Felip's shoulders as his kids ride down the main road out of the farm.
+The midday sun bore down on Felip's shoulders as he watched his kids ride down the main road out of the farm.
 Hugo rode ahead leading the kids' mule.
 The young ones flailed around, baskets in hand, giddy with excitement.

 With his children gone for the afternoon, perhaps hard work would clear his thoughts.
-The stables needed cleaning and, if he was to meet his quota in time, his chickens needed tending.
+The stables needed cleaning and, if he was to meet his quota in time, the chickens needed tending.
 There's no work, what a bald-faced lie.
 He chuckled, opened the shed, stretched and reached for a shovel.

 While changing out the rushes, he noticed a sudden, loud rumbling on the wind.
 An engine revving, maybe.
 It grew louder, and so he stepped outside to get a better feel for where it might be coming from.
 There weren't often many vehicles this far out in the country.
 It was a truck, he thought, more than one and they were in decent condition by the sound of them.